Defining Sales Enablement

 - Define Objectives

-- Implement Sales Engagement / Lead Management Software
+- Implement a Sales Engagement Platform / Lead Management Software

 - Train Sales Agents